 Flat Frog to Middle Ridge (Henry W. Coe State Park)

 10.4 mi 16.7 km • Loop • 2,226 ft Ascent 678.59 m Ascent

 3.6 mi 5.9 km • Loop • 656 ft Ascent 199.87 m Ascent

 “This is a nice and flowy trail connecting Calero County Park and Rancho Cañada del Oro.”— Marco Paganini

 This trail is very remote and there's no cell coverage in the area.
 Make sure you have all the required tools and expertise to fix common bike problems (flat tires, etc).

 Chisnantuk Peak Trail climbs from Calero to Rancho Cañada del Oro at a more or less constant grade of 5%.
 This grade is sufficient to keep a good pedaling stroke while gaining some elevation.
 There are nice photo opportunities three-quarters of the way up.

-(bordering Rancho Cañada del Oro OSP).
+At the trail's end, you'll reach Bald Peaks Trail (bordering Rancho Cañada del Oro OSP).
 At this point, you have the option of riding back down (2.5 flowy miles of gentle downhill, with fun and smiles!) or continue up on Bald Peaks and make your way down to the main parking lot of Rancho Cañada del Oro.